 |Richard Watt||Parent||2nd December 2016|

-None of the Governors have any pecuniary interests.
+Two of our Governors have pecuniary interests:

 What is the purpose of the governing body?

 The governing body have a strategic management role to provide support and challenge to the senior management team of the school.

 Governors work to strive for excellence across the whole of school life, ensuring that children are happy and safe whilst in our care.
 The governing body have legal duties set out by the secretary of state to:

 - set the strategic direction of the school including policies and objectives

 - approve the school budget

 - review progress against the school’s budget and achievement of objectives